hermanconnor/design-patterns-typescript/1-creational-patterns/factory/FACTORY.md

 5. **Client Code**:
    - This is the code that uses the factory to create objects.
 The client code interacts with the factory instead of directly instantiating the products.

+### Type of Factory Pattern:

+- **Simple Factory**: It centralizes object creation in a single factory method that returns specific types based on input parameters.
+This method does not rely on inheritance or abstract classes.
+- **Factory Method**: This pattern relies on an abstract class (creator) that defines a method for creating objects, allowing subclasses to override that method to create specific objects.
+This adds a layer of abstraction and flexibility.

 ### When to Use the Factory Pattern

 - When a class cannot anticipate the type of objects it needs to create.